treasure-data/td-ios-sdk/README.md

 iOS SDK for [TreasureData](http://www.treasuredata.com/).
 With this SDK, you can import the events on your applications into TreasureData easily.
 This library supports iOS 5 or later.

+Also, there is a more modern alternative SDK written in Swift [https://github.com/recruit-lifestyle/TreasureDataSDK](https://github.com/recruit-lifestyle/TreasureDataSDK).

 ## Installation

 There are several ways to install the library.